Jump to a section:

 You may submit up to 4 individual letters to OptomCAS.
 Letters should be sent electronically through the OptomCAS online portal.
 Paper copies are not accepted.

-You should determine any specific LOE requirements from programs of choice.
+You should determine any specific LOR requirements from programs of choice.
 However, it is typically required or recommended that letters come from the following people:

 - Science Faculty